near/nearorg_wordpress_marketing/README.md

 # nearorg_marketing

-This repo contains static html blog files which are automatically committed to the develop branch of this repo when the [Simply Static plugin](https://pages.near.org/wp-admin/admin.php?page=simply-static-generate) is used to `Generate Static Files`.
+This repo contains static html blog files which are automatically committed to the develop branch of this repo when the [Simply Static Wordpress plugin](https://pages.near.org/wp-admin/admin.php?page=simply-static-generate) is used to `Generate Static Files`.

+## To sync blog content from pages.near.org to near.org
+1. Log into [WordPress Admin](https://pages.near.org/wp-admin/admin.php?page=simply-static-generate), go to the Simply Static plugin towards the bottom of the left-side nav, and click `Generate Static Files`

-Sometimes that github export takes > 2 hours, or fails completely, and one must update the wordpress plugin via `Settings` -> `Deploy` and select `Zip Archive` instead of `Github`.
+    1. Sometimes that github export takes > 2 hours, or fails completely, and one must update the wordpress plugin via `Settings` -> `Deploy` and select `Zip Archive` instead of `Github`.
 Then, once the export completes, `Tools` -> `Activity Log` will display a URL to download the created zip file.
 Then the following manual steps are required:

-1. unzip the zip file and copy the content of `blog/` into this repository at `public/blog`
+    2. unzip the zip file and copy the content of `blog/` into this repository at `public/blog`

-2. create a PR and merge those changes into the `develop` branch
+    3. create a PR and merge those changes into the `develop` branch

-3. Verify the develop branch UI works as expected @ [test.near.org/blog](https://test.near.org/blog)
+2. Verify the develop branch UI works as expected @ [test.near.org/blog](https://test.near.org/blog)
-4. If the above UI looks good, open a PR to merge the `develop` branch into `main`
+3. If the above UI looks good, open a PR to merge the `develop` branch into `main`

-`/bin/replace_all.sh` automates the search & replace of the following strings:
+## Automated Search and Replace
+Upon merges into the develop branch, a Github Actions runs `/bin/replace_all.sh` to automate the search & replace of the below strings.
+This allows us to leverage pages.near.org to serve high bandwidth content, like large images and videos, thereby reducing the load on the Vercel servers which render near.org.
+This means that the 3 servers of pages.near.org, Github, and near.org are used to render blogs at near.org/blog.

 search: /wp-content
 replace: https://pages.near.org/wp-content